elfatairy/Portfolio-v2/src/assets/showcases/dynamic-gridline.md

 ## The Results

-One day after publishing, the package saw over 70 downloads on NPM.
+One day after publishing, the package saw over 70 downloads on npm.
 While some of those downloads were likely from my own testing, seeing real adoption from other developers was both exciting and motivating.